 We send out a property information document with directions to the house, and other useful information, to all guests who book with us.

 If you are looking for peace and relaxation in a wonderful Scottish island setting, then look no further!
 The west coast is fantastic for cyclists and Ulva Ferry is a wonderful place to launch a sea kayak from.
 Equally, walkers will be in their element as the rugged west coast is well worth exploring on foot.
 The closest beach is Traigh na Cille (less than two miles from the house) which has a bay of fine grey sand.
 There is some lovely mature woodland in the surrounding area of Torloisk too.

 The island of Ulva is a big draw for those visiting this part of the island.
 A short ride with the ferryman gives you access to this beautiful little island, inhabited by a handful of locals.
-The Boathouse restaurant provides delicious fresh seafood for those visiting and there are lots of waymarked trails criss-crossing the island.
+There are lots of waymarked trails criss-crossing the island.
 The flora and fauna is particularly good here and there is an old black house to look around too for those interested in the history of the island and its people.
 Ulva Ferry is also the point from which boats depart for tours to Staffa and the Treshnish islands.